In bloodied front-line town, Ukrainian forces push Russians back

 “We control the situation here, but there is constant fire from the enemy,” said soldier Oleksi Bevsluk, 35.
 “So we respond to them.”

 Spys was more cautious in his assessment.
-“We are not sure we have 100% control,” he said, noting that there were still Russian “diversion groups” around the village, firing at this troops.
+“We are not sure we have 100 percent control,” he said, noting that there were still Russian “diversion groups” around the village, firing at this troops.

 And the Russians still controlled the area on the other side of the river.